MartinPerez/paper_nba_authorea_sync/Simulations_on_the_blackboard_architecture__1.md

-# Simulations on the blackboard architecture
+# Simulations of the blackboard architecture